The Ordinance Book is in the process of being updated, please contact city hall if you have any questions.

-For your convenience, some selected ordinance are listed here.
-For a full list of ordinances, please see the Ordinance Book.
+For your convenience, some selected ordinances are listed here.

 Section 503.01.
 License Required.
 It is unlawful for any person who is the owner, or other person in possession, of a dog over three (3) months of age, to fail to obtain a proper City license therefor.

 Section 503.02.
 Application.
 Application for a dog license shall be upon a form supplied by the City containing a certificate by a veterinarian, duly licensed to practice veterinary medicine with the State of Minnesota, which certificate shall state that the dog for which application for a license is made, has been inoculated against rabies for at least the period for which a license is applied.

 Section 503.03.
 Period and Fee.
 All dog licenses are for the lifetime of the dog.
 The fee for each dog license shall be adopted by resolution of the Council.
 Provided, however, that at the time of initial application for a spayed female license, the applicant shall file with the City Clerk a certificate of a licensed veterinarian stating that said female has been spayed.